kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 ##### Grouping Selectors

-What is we have two groups of elements that share some of their style declarations?
+What if we have two groups of elements that share some of their style declarations?

 ```css